KiritoEM/3d-shop/README.md

 - [x] Role-Based Access Control (RBAC)

 ## Todo
-- [ ] Use cloud file upload to store and user file in production mode
+- [ ] Use cloud file upload to store and use file in production mode